mui/material-ui/docs/data/joy/components/list/list.md

 ### Selected

-The `selected` prop in the List Item Button component can be used to indicate whether an item is currently selected or not.
+Use the `selected` prop on the List Item Button component to indicate whether or not an item is currently selected.
-When the item is selected, it applies `color="primary"` and a few extra styles, such as font weight, to visually communicate the selected state.
+When the item is selected, it applies `color="primary"` and a few extra styles—like font weight—to visually communicate the selected state.

 {{"demo": "SelectedList.js"}}